Effects of Lorentz violation in the Higgs sector of the Minimal Standard Model Extension: The CPT-odd anomalous magnetic dipole moment

 Here, the various $B_0(i)$ functions stand for PV's with different argument.
 The explicit expressions for the functions involved in this equation are displayed in the appendix.
 Although the dipole magnetic moment in Eq. (\ref{dipole}) is expressed in a linear form, as a function of different $B_0$'s, each containing an UV divergence, its is easy to see that the final result is UV free, as it must be.

 An analysis of the different functions in Eq. (\ref{form-factors}), indicates that the $a_l^{\mathrm{CPT-odd}}$ is very sensitive to the mass $m_l$ of the charged lepton.
-This implies that the main result emerges from the anomalous dipole moment of the electron.
+This implies that the main result emerges from the AMDM of the electron.
 The most important contributions to the vector and axial parts come from the terms $f_1^{V,A}B_0(1)$, $f_2^{V,A}B_0(2)$ and $f_6^{V,A}m_Z^2C_0$, respectively.
 Moreover a Taylor expansion around $m_l=0$ shows that the dominant contribution to $f_V(0)$ part is

 where the ellipsis stand for contributions ${\cal O}(m_e^2/m_Z^2)$ which can be dropped.
 Analogously, the dominant contribution to the axial form factor comes from the electron: